Spirit (band): First full reunion and Future Games

-The album returned the group to the U.S. charts one last time, peaking at No. 179.
 For a few shows at the Santa Monica Civic Auditorium, Ferguson re-joined the group.
 Neil Young created an incident during the final show's encore of "Like a Rolling Stone" when he walked on stage inebriated.
 California would later claim that he did not recognize Young, but at the time was angry with Young for upstaging what he saw as his own comeback.
 California moved over in front of Neil and began pushing him backwards, away from the microphone, back past the drumkit and offstage.
 Young, along with other influential artists including New Hollywood director Hal Ashby, had been visiting the band backstage before they went on, and Locke (a friend of Young) had invited the guitarist to join them in their encore.
-When Locke saw California pushing Young offstage, he got up from his piano and said that he had had enough and didn't ever want to play with California again, walking off stage.
+When Locke saw California pushing Young offstage, he got up from his piano and said that he had had enough and did not ever want to play with California again, walking off stage.
 Cassidy initially quelled the situation by leaving his kit and physically pulling both California and Young back onstage to the microphone to close out the song, asking the audience to sing along with them.
 After finishing the song, the band members argued backstage over what had unfolded leading to the end of the reunion.

 Afterwards, California assembled Future Games: A Magical Kahauna Dream with Cassidy and limited assistance from session musicians.
-Although Mercury approved its release in early 1977, the experimental album (which included a Hendrix-influenced cover of "All Along the Watchtower" and underpinned science fiction-based lyrical themes with many samples from Star Trek: The Original Series in a variant of filk) received no promotion, ending what little bit of commercial momentum the group might have regained.
+The experimental album included a Hendrix-influenced cover of "All Along the Watchtower" and underpinned science fiction-based lyrical themes with many samples from Star Trek: The Original Series in a variant of filk.
+Although Mercury approved its release in early 1977, it received no promotion and peaked at No. 179 on the U.S. chart, ending what little commercial momentum the group might have regained.
 It also (initially) ended their contract with Mercury.
 During this period, Ferguson was having success in his solo career with the hits "Thunder Island" (1977; No. 9) and "Shakedown Cruise" (1979; No. 31).